kamerlinlab/cadee/INSTALL.md

 The MD engine that CADEE is relying on is Q5 which is free for academic users.

 For mutations other than wild-type testing and alanine-scans, CADEE requires SCWRL4,
-which is free for Non-Commerical usage.
+which is also free for Non-Commerical usage.
 - Q:
   Obtain a License for Q: (Free for Non-Commercial use)
     http://www.icm.uu.se/cbbi/aqvist-lab/q/